segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

      *"Next, change `temperature`.
 Lower temperature (e.g., 0.5) makes the model more predictable—like it's choosing the most common word that fits.
 Higher temperature (e.g., 1.0 or more) introduces variety but can lead to stranger sentences."*

    **Facilitator Encourages Experimentation:**
    *"After seeing the default output, try `window_size=2` and `temperature=0.5`.
 Check if the text feels more natural.
 Adjust these values further to see how output changes.
-Explore `window_size=6` or try temperatures like 0.4 to 0.6 to see the differences."*
+Explore `window_size=6` or try temperatures from `1.2 - 1.5` to see the differences."*

 5. **Check Understanding (2 minutes):**
    **Facilitator Asks:**